 Patients whose investigations, treatments, or surgeries are deferred may be stressed, fearful, and angry.
 They may express these emotions as dissatisfaction with your care.
 When speaking with patients, remember to convey empathy.
 Try to remain calm and clearly explain the reason for the delay.
 Ask them about their specific concerns.
 Listen actively and convey understanding and empathy for the situation.
 Explore their concerns to ensure they have accurate information, for example, about the progression of their health condition, the impact of the delay, and the potential for other options.
 It might be helpful to establish a plan to monitor and manage their condition in the interim.
 As always, document your discussions with patients.

 Despite your best efforts, dissatisfaction may escalate.
-For information on resolving conflict, see the CMPA article, “Difficult patient encounters: What you can do to prevent, manage, and de-escalate.”
+For information on resolving conflict, see the CMPA article, “Challenging patient encounters: How to safely manage and de-escalate.”

 Can I defer patient care if I am required to self-isolate?